Uzbekistan reveals number of vaccinated people

 By Klavdiya Romakayeva - Trend:

-Some 49,930 people were vaccinated against COVID-19 in Uzbekistan as of May 20, Trend reports with reference to the press service of the Ministry of Health of Uzbekistan.
+Some 40,372 people were vaccinated against COVID-19 in Uzbekistan on May 25, Trend reports with reference to the press service of the Ministry of Health of Uzbekistan.

-According to the ministry, 14,615 people received the first dose of the vaccine, while 35,315 received the second one.
-It is noted that the total number of people vaccinated against coronavirus in Uzbekistan amounted to 1,512,421.
+On May 25, 13,243 people received the first dose of the vaccine, and 27,129 people received the second dose of the vaccine.
+Thus, the total number of people vaccinated against coronavirus in Uzbekistan amounted to 1,683,116.

-It is reported that the highest rate of vaccination per day for the reporting period was recorded in the Fergana region – 7,810 people.
-It is followed by Namangan and Andijan regions – 6,011 and 5,491 people, respectively.
-The smallest number of vaccinated citizens accounted for Khorezm and Syrdarya regions, 1,294 and 901 people, respectively.

 The coronavirus vaccination campaign in Uzbekistan began on April 1.
 At the first stage, people over 65 years old, people with chronic diseases, employees of medical and educational institutions (schools, kindergartens), as well as representatives of law enforcement agencies were vaccinated.